uio-bmi/immuneML/docs/source/galaxy/galaxy_simple_receptors.rst

 ----------------------------------

 Training an ML model means optimizing the **parameters** for the model with the goal of predicting the correct class of an (unseen) immune receptor.
 Different ML methods require different procedures for training.
-In addition to the model parameters there are the **hyper-parameters**, these hyper-parameters do not directly change the predictions of a model, but they control the learning process (for example: the learning speed).
+In addition to the model parameters there are the **hyperparameters**, these hyperparameters do not directly change the predictions of a model, but they control the learning process (for example: the learning speed).

-The immune receptors are divided into sets with different purposes: the training and validation sets are used for finding the optimal parameters and hyper-parameters respectively.
+The immune receptors are divided into sets with different purposes: the training and validation sets are used for finding the optimal parameters and hyperparameters respectively.
 The test set is held out, and is only used to estimate the performance of a trained model.

-In this tool, a range of plausible hyper-parameters have been predefined for each ML method.
-The optimal hyper-parameters are found by splitting the training/validation data into 5 equal portions, where 4 portions are used to train the ML model (with different hyper-parameters) and the remaining portion is used to validate the performance of these hyper-parameter settings.
+In this tool, a range of plausible hyperparameters have been predefined for each ML method.
+The optimal hyperparameters are found by splitting the training/validation data into 5 equal portions, where 4 portions are used to train the ML model (with different hyperparameters) and the remaining portion is used to validate the performance of these hyperparameters settings.
 This is repeated 5 times such that each portion has been used for validation once.
-With the best hyper-parameters found in the 5 repetitions, a final model is trained using all 5 portions of the data.
+With the best hyperparameters found in the 5 repetitions, a final model is trained using all 5 portions of the data.
 This procedure is also referred to as 5-fold cross-validation.

 The whole process may be repeated multiple times with different randomly selected repertoires in the test set, to see how robust the performance is.